 The legal Blood Alcohol Content (BAC) is 0.08%.
 Driving while above the legal limit is called Driving Under the Influence.
 Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
 In Alabama, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

-Texting while driving is illegal in most but not all states.
+Most states do not allow cellphone use while driving.
 In Alabama, hand-held devices such as phones and mp3 player are banned to novice drivers only.
 Handheld devices bans prohibit talking on the phone without a hands-free system.

 Texting while driving is banned in Alabama.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Alabama, distracted driving is listed as a category on police crash report forms.

 Alabama requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Alabama is $25.00.
-Seatbelt laws very by state.
-Many states require passengers to wear seatbelts as well.
+Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.